-All books are in new condition and autographed by the author.
+All books are in new condition and autographed by the author on request.
 Select "View Cart" at the bottom of the page to check out at any time.

 Sorry, but we cannot accept purchase orders.
 Please use either electronic payment (PayPal), or send your check to: